smart-edge-open/specs/doc/openness_howto.md

     cce[1]: [pkg=grpc] Failed to store Node credentials: error inserting record: Error 1062: Duplicate entry 'ef54af02-351d-4b3d-a758-559e395f1bc5' for key 'id'
     ```
     if it exists, delete the duplicate entry edge node on the controller and re-run edge node enrollment.
+  - Hugepages not set correctly after run 01_setup_server.sh and reboot server: You can check by running `cat /proc/meminfo | grep Huge`, and see whether there is hugepages setting.
+If not hugepages setting, need to check whether server's boot mode is using UEFI or BIOS legacy.
+You should use legacy boot mode.
+Suggest your change the boot mode as legacy, reinstall centos and run edgenode ansible script.
 - CUPS UI:
   - If you encounter GET userplanes list failure with Error: "Network Error",  please check oamagent nginx configuration whether enable CORS configuration.
 README in the epc-oam folder gives a reference nginx configuration.
     - Another possibility is SELinux.
 Use command `getenforce` on the server where oamagent is running.
 If not zero, can use command `setenforce=0`.